davidson16807/languages/conlangs/tsan-chanese/README.md

 These sound laws serve to expand the phonetic inventories of substrate languages, making use of distinctions that are important within R'lyehian, while also torturously slurring loan words that were never meant for human tongues.
+Finally, this language also continues the pattern toward agglutination.

 # 3500-4000?
 Deathless priests emerge from their caverns to capture and enslave thralls of Cthulhu, known as "Dreamers".